 OTHER CURRENT POSITIONS

-Faculty Associate, Global Immersion Program-China, Wharton Business School, 2017
+Faculty Director, Global Immersion Program-Korea, Wharton Business School, Spring 2018

 East-West Center, Honolulu, Hawaii, USA